johnwargo/pi-weather-station/readme.md

 Starting The Project's Application's Automatically
 --------------------------------------------------

-There are a few steps you must complete to configure the Raspberry Pi so it executes the two python tasks on startup.
+There are a few steps you must complete to configure the Raspberry Pi so it executes the project's python application on startup.
 If you don't already have a terminal window open, open one then navigate to the folder where you extracted the project files.
 Next, you need to make the project's bash script files executable by executing the following command:

     chmod +x start-station.sh